-Common Board contract expectations include the following:
+Common board member contracts include the following:

 - Attend at least X% of board meetings

-- Participate in all Board meetings and Board committee meetings using fair, independent judgment, and due care in conducting the business of organization
+- Participate in all Board meetings and Board committee meetings using fair, independent judgment, and due care in conducting the business of the organization

-- Recuse yourself from any discussions or votes on matters that amount to a conflict of interest with organization
+- Recuse yourself from any discussions or votes on matters that amount to a conflict of interest with the organization

-- Be loyal to the organization, always exercising Board powers in the primary interest of organization, and not primarily for the interest of yourself or others
+- Be loyal to the organization, always exercising Board powers in the primary interest of the organization, and not primarily for the interest of yourself or others

 - Keep all organization matters confidential